 The company released DNSCrypt to Github and others have started to implement the feature into third-party services.

-DNS information are valuable as they offer a nearly complete account of your Internet activities including the domains and servers you connected to.
+DNS information is valuable as they offer a nearly complete account of your Internet activities including the domains and servers you connected to.

 If you encrypt the traffic, third-parties listening in on your connection cannot access the information anymore.